tunebuilder/fakebook/README.md

 4. Paste your set list (one song or medley per line) and click “Generate PDF”.
 5. Download the merged PDF when ready.

+### Table of Contents behavior
+- The PDF includes a TOC page with clickable entries.
+- Clicking a TOC line navigates to the top of the corresponding song.
+- Links are compatible with most PDF viewers (created with page‑level `/Dest` using XYZ positioning).
+If your viewer ignores links, try Adobe Acrobat Reader or a modern browser.

 ### Example set list
 ```
 I Think We're Alone Now/Pretty Woman